Juan Barbas: Club career

 Barbas was born in San Martín, Buenos Aires.
 He started his career in 1977 at Racing Club de Avellaneda in the Argentine Primera División.
 He then went on to play for Zaragoza in Spain, Lecce in Italy, FC Locarno, and FC Sion in Switzerland.

 Barbas was a part of the Sion team that won the 1991–92 Nationalliga A.

 After another spell at Locarno, Barbas returned to Argentina where he had a short spell with Club Atlético Huracán before dropping down to the lower leagues to play for Alvarado de Mar del Plata and then All Boys, where he retired in 1997.

 International career

 Barbas was part of the Argentina Under-20 squad that won the 1979 FIFA World Youth Championship, he went on to play for Argentina 33 times including appearances at the 1982 FIFA World Cup.

 Style of play

-An offensive minded midfielder, with an eye for goal, Barbas's main traits as a footballer were his excellent vision and accurate striking ability from outside the area; he was also a good free kick taker.
+An offensive minded midfielder, with an eye for goal, Barbas's main traits as a footballer were his vision and striking ability from outside the area; he was also an experienced free kick taker.